 The Authors Guild and other writers sued Google (starting in 2005), with claims that the practice of “serving up” results of scanned content from copyrighted books constituted infringement.
 The 2nd US Circuit Court of Appeals ruled the digitized ebooks were essentially fair use (that it’s ok to scan in copyrighted books), and the Supreme Court declined to hear the case.

-Although Google Play Books and Kindle are probably the best-known distribution services, you have a myriad of other options… Here are just a few of the popular ebook reader and distribution platforms.
+Although Google Play Books and Kindle are probably the best-known distribution services, you have myriad other options… Here are just a few of the popular ebook reader and distribution platforms.

 Aldiko Ebook Reader

-And, if you’re not already convinced to try this ebook app, just take a look at the “public domain” listings.
-Then, take a look at how easy it is to add books from your local library or book catalog.
-Beyond the form, function and compatibility, they’ve been featured in The New York Times, The Huffington Post, The Independent and Publishers Weekly, with more than 30 million readers using this app to read the range of free books, bestselling ebooks, new releases, etc.
+And, if you’re not already convinced to try this ebook app, look at the “public domain” listings.
+Then, look at how easy it is to add books from your local library or book catalog.
+Beyond the form, function, and compatibility, they’ve been featured in The New York Times, The Huffington Post, The Independent, and Publishers Weekly, with more than 30 million readers using this app to read the range of free books, bestselling ebooks, new releases, etc.